fpgadeveloper/ethernet-fmc-max-throughput/README.md

 * [PicoZed 7Z010, 7Z015, 7Z020 and 7Z030](http://zedboard.org/product/picozed "PicoZed") with [PicoZed FMC Carrier](http://zedboard.org/product/picozed-carrier-card "PicoZed FMC Carrier")
   * LPC connector (use pzfmc-7z010.xdc, or pzfmc-7z015.xdc, or pzfmc-7z020.xdc, or pzfmc-7z030.xdc)

-### Description
+## Description

 This project is used for testing the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") at maximum throughput.
 The design contains 4 AXI Ethernet blocks and 4 hardware traffic generators/checkers.
-The software application sets up the MACs in promiscuous mode which allows them to pass through all packets, regardless of their destination MAC address.
-It also sets them up to receive the FCS (checksum) from the user design, rather than calculating and inserting it itself.
+The traffic generators will both generate Ethernet frames and check received frames for bit errors.
+The transmitted frames contain fixed destination and source MAC addresses, the Ethertype, a payload of random data and the FCS checksum.

 ![Ethernet FMC Max Throughput Test design](http://ethernetfmc.com/wp-content/uploads/2014/10/qgige_max_throughput.png "Ethernet FMC Max Throughput Test design")

-### Requirements
+## Requirements

 In order to test the Ethernet FMC using this design, you need to use an Ethernet cable to loopback ports 0 and 2, and ports 1 and 3.